EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Experiment Settings

 \subsection{Baselines}

-\paragraph{Temporal Visual Screening} Considering the lack of baselines of the new TVS task, we adopt two baselines from the \textit{training-free} temporal localization task which are considered to be \textit{robust and generalizable} to unseen datasets, to make a side-by-side comparison of the video output alone of TVS.
+\paragraph{Endomorphic Multimodal Compression} Considering the lack of baselines of the new EMC task, we adopt two baselines from the training-free temporal localization task which are considered to be robust and generalizable to unseen datasets, to make a side-by-side comparison of the video output alone of EMC.
 Specifically, we adopt VTG-GPT \citep{vtggpt}, a proposal-based method which made one of the first attempts to training-free video temporal grounding, and \citet{tfvtg}'s work which comprehend candidate proposals based on both static and dynamic matching scores.
-For the query output of the TVS process, we report open-ended evaluation result of our proposed framework.
+For the query output of the EMC process, we report open-ended evaluation result of our proposed framework.

 \addressed{\jiateng{I think the Video-QA part should be put into the method section.
-Open a new subsection called: TVS Guided Training for Video-LLMs and discuss our approach to train the model.}\uky{done}}
+Open a new subsection called: EMC Guided Training for Video LLMs and discuss our appraoch to train the model.}\uky{done}}